 Florida A&M University

-Eleven Florida A&M University band members charged in connection with the felony hazing death of drum major Robert Champion will go on trial in October.
+New charges have been filed against ten former Florida A&M University band members accused in the hazing death of drum major Robert Champion.